MilovdZee/LEDCircleClock/README.md

 - Protection of the wifi/ota settings page (March 2022).
 - Support unprotected WiFi, by setting a blank WiFi password (March 2022).
 - Added effect play/pause/stop button (March 2022).
+- Changed web-gui to list effect names instead of numbers (May 2022).

 For the wifi-settings page, use user "admin", and the ota password to get in.
 The initial ota password is "KlokPassword" if you did not set one yet.